 When to buy an extended warranty

-Our rule of thumb is this: Plan for an accident before you regret it.
+Our rule of thumb?
+Plan for an accident before you regret it.
 If you’re buying a laptop for travel, for example, an extended warranty that covers theft, drops and spill damage might be a good investment.

-If you do want to buy an extended warranty elsewhere, there are a few rules to follow.
+If you want to buy an extended warranty elsewhere, there are a few rules to follow:

 - Make sure you read the fine print to know exactly what situations the warranty does and doesn’t cover.

 - Check the extended warranty start date.
-Many extended warranties begin when you buy the product, which means it overlaps with the factory warranty.
+Many extended warranties begin when you buy the product, so they overlap the factory warranty.
 That’s just wasted money.

-- Never pay more than 20 percent of the cost of the item on an extended warranty.
+- Never pay more than 20% of the cost of the item on an extended warranty.